PeronGH/CPT107-Revision/Revision_Notes.md

 ### Subset

-if every element in A is also in B, then A ⊆ B.
+If every element in A is also in B, then A ⊆ B.

 ### Operations